gmih/gmih.github.io/pages/about/index.md

 ## Guild Ranks

 ### César
 Milou, like any good dictator, was once voted into this position but failed to ever relinquish it.
-Luckily he is supported by some excellent officers so he can focus on raining down destruction from his icy throne.
+Luckily he is supported by an excellent team (that gets the real work done).

 ### Senator
-Reason, Interficiens, Qaliri, and Rissie contribute to the guild in leadership roles and help keep the guild running.
+Senators contribute to the guild in leadership roles and help keep the guild running.

 ### Legionnaire